 I spent three terrific nights at Hotel Pacai.
 Its central location in the heart of Vilnius’ Old Town means that all the major sights are within a short walking distance, allowing me to easily explore the Old Town on foot.
 In addition, I loved the fabulous design of the hotel, not to mention the excellent bed!
 Last but not least, it’s always the staff that make the difference and in Hotel Pacai’s case, they certainly did!
 The staff, from the friendly front-desk manager to the bartender and bellboys, were always friendly, attentive and efficient.
 I didn’t sense a hint of snootiness, instead, they made me feel very much at home.
 If you’re looking for a five star hotel in Vilnius Old Town, check out Hotel Pacai!

-Read about my day trip to Kaunas, Lithuania’s second largest city.
+Read about things to see in Kaunas, Lithuania’s second largest city.

 Note: my visit to Lithuania was made possible by the Lithuanian Ministry of Foreign Affairs, Go Vilnius and Hotel Pacai.
 As always, all views expressed above are mine and mine only.